 You may also try to make a hole in the side of the duct to lower the exhaust pressure.
 You could use tape to vary the size of this hole, to vary airflow in a clumsy manner.
 Of course, this doesn't avoid the undershoot problem, and trying to vary the airflow during a print will be challenging to say the least.

 Background info: why is throttling the fan necessary?

 There are two things at play here.
 First, the PID controller implementation in the Sailfish firmware is very bad at reacting to temperature drops.
-The reaction is way too slow, therefore if something causes the extruder temperature to drop significantly, there will be a serious temperature undershoot, and part of the print will be printed too cold; layer adhesion will be compromised.
+The reaction is way too slow, therefore if something causes the extruder temperature to suddenly drop, there will be a severe temperature undershoot, and part of the print will be printed too cold; layer adhesion will be compromised.

 Second, during the first layers of the print, both the extruder and the duct are very close to the bed.
 This causes the air to ‘bounce’, forcing it between the bed and heater block, greatly increasing overall airflow.
 The air hitting the heater block causes the extruder to lose heat, which triggers the PID undershoot problem.
 Moreover, even if the undershoot would not occur, the material would still get cooled much harder than expected.
 All ducts suffer from this problem, which is why many poorly designed ducts (like the stock duct) work decently during the lower part of the print, and do nearly nothing higher up.
 My duct is designed to work well at all times, which unfortunately causes it to work too well during the lower layers…

 Therefore, the fan must be started slowly during the lower layers to avoid the undershoot.
 Its speed must also be kept lower than usual during approximately the lower 10 mm of the print, because that's the region where the ‘bounce’ effect remains significant.